 I don’t know how to start this blog post, it’s been months since I posted properly I almost feel I’ve forgotten how to blog.
 It’s been so long that I feel the pressure to get it right.
 That’s the very reason I haven’t been blogging recently.
 There was no pressure for me with regards to this blog other than the pressure I put on myself.
 No pressure whatsoever yet I felt it.
 I wanted the pressure to stop and the only way for the pressure to stop was to stop blogging and just trust things will work out in my career.
 I felt myself trying to prove myself once again.
 The blog became more successful than I imagined and yet rather than enjoying it I felt the need to then make it big time or at the very least better.
 To prove that I can actually be successful and that I’m a somebody.
 Not just the woo-woo girl who struggles with grammar and always felt insecure about the fact she’s not that bright.

 I don’t feel fulfilment in my career and I was putting a lot of pressure on this blog to fill that void.
 The problem was getting freelance work, invitations to PR events, starting Dorset Lifestyle Bloggers and landing paid sponsored posts didn’t help.
-Not of it fulfilled me.
+None of it fulfilled me.
 None of it.
 I felt huge gratitude for it all but more than that I felt a lot of disbelief about it all.
 Like seriously, did they contact the wrong person perhaps?
 I don’t feel that way anymore.
 I understand my value a lot more now and often turn down work because my time is valuable.